 Cost to Build a House by State

-Summary: The cost to build a new house will vary from state to state mainly due to the cost of home building contractors, local building permits, and land development costs.
-The cost of land is excluded.
+Summary: The cost to build a new house will vary from state to state mainly due to the use of local home building contractors, and local building materials.

-The cost to build a new home in the states listed below can be recalculated yourself by using this construction estimating software.
+The cost to build a new home in the states listed below can be recalculated yourself by using this construction estimating software, the Building Cost Calculator.

-You will see how the estimated cost of construction changes considerably by changing the home design or the quality of building materials.
-You can see this happen by using several different Quality Class selections on the calculator for the same house & zip code.
-Click on "Show Quality Classes" for suggested characteristics of each quality class.
+You will see how the estimated cost of construction differs considerably by changing the home design, home size, and/or the quality of building materials.
+By using several different Quality Class selections on the calculator for the same house & zip code, this becomes evident.

-Using the software is easy, fun to do and a real eye opener.
+Using the estimating software is easy, fun to do and a real eye opener.

 You should keep in mind that the total cost to build any new house can vary considerably and that the cost to build estimates found on byoh.com are approximate.

-Until you actually start getting your own actual construction bids and estimates and start entering them into a spreadsheet, can you get more accurate estimates.
+Not until you start getting your own construction bids and estimates and start entering them into a spreadsheet, can you get more accurate estimates.
 See my spreadsheet page for FREE spreadsheets.
 Carl Heldmann

 Here are a few cost to build examples for a few cities/states: